The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Conor Gadd TrulloConor Gadd

 At sixteen, Belfast-born Conor found himself working under the inspirational Michelin-starred chef Paul Rankin at the city’s Roscoff restaurant.
-Following university, he went to Ballymaloe, where he was further inspired by their produce-driven, ingredient-led cooking.
-From here, it was off to London, working at the newly-opened Terroirs, then moving to Trullo in Islington when he wanted to learn the business side of restaurants too.
-He’s been head chef here for over 10 years and as Chef Owner runs every aspect of the business.
-This Spring, he's taken the restaurant across town for a three-month pop-up at the swanky Knightsbridge store Harvey Nichols.
+Following university, he went to Ballymaloe, where he was further inspired by its produce-driven, ingredient-led cooking.
+From there, he moved to London, working at Terroirs before joining Trullo in Islington to learn the business side of restaurants.

 Follow Trullo on Instagram at @trullo_restaurant